-Lata Mangeshkar in ICU after complaints of breathing difficulties

-Legendary singer Lata Mangeshkar in ICU after complaints of breathing difficulties
+Legendary singer Lata Mangeshkar ‘stable’ after being admitted to hospital for chest infection

-Mumbai, Nov 11: Music legend Lata Mangeshkar (90), was admitted to the Intensive Care Unit of the Breach Candy hospital in the early hours of Monday after she complained of breathing difficulties.
-She is said ti be in critical condition.
+Mumbai, Nov 11: Music legend Lata Mangeshkar (90), is 'on a path to recovery' after being admitted to the Intensive Care Unit of the Breach Candy hospital in the early hours of Monday after she complained of breathing difficulties.

+"Lata didi suffered from a viral chest infection so we got her to the hospital.
+But now, she is on a path of recovery.
+Thank you for your concern," Rachana Shah, the singer's niece, said in a statement.

+"Keeping her age in mind, as a precautionary measure, she has checked in to Breach Candy Hospital in order to ensure antibiotics on time to prevent any more infection.
+She is stable and recovering," another statement read.

 Lata Mangeshkar, a recipient of the Bharat Ratna, Padma Vibhushan, Padma Bhushan and Dadasaheb Phalke Awards, is an icon of Indian cinema, having sung playback for a thousand-plus Hindi films; she has also sung in several regional languages including Marathi and Bengali.
 Mangeshkar, who belongs to a prominent musical family, has also composed music as well as produced a handful of films.